aberghammer-analytics/online-retail-churn/README.md

 the assignment this project responds to.

 > **Note:** `modeling.ipynb` is the exploratory scratchpad where the modelling
-> was worked out; `build_report.py` is the cleaned-up, reproducible version of
+> was worked out; `report/build_report.py` is the cleaned-up, reproducible
-> that same logic.
-The two are kept in sync.
+> script that produces the final report.

 ## Modelling notes